-We’ve all heard about the Internet of Things.
+We’ve all heard about the Internet of Things (IoT).
 It’s either great or terrible, depending on who you ask.
 But what is it, exactly?

 The Internet of Things is the internet-able nature of modern physical devices, vehicles, and buildings.
 You may also have heard of IoT products as connected devices or smart devices.

 IoT shopping applications, for example, could track a phone’s location to learn a person’s shopping habits.
 Companies will use this data to target individuals with special offers for their favorite shops and products.

 A shopping app could also link to a smart fridge, which would decide what food is needed (based on past consumption) and send the grocery list directly to a person’s phone.
 In fact, it’s entirely possible a smart fridge could order products automatically without any human interaction.

-The Internet of Things might also enhance home security, with a notification and live camera feed sent to your phone anytime someone enters your home.
+The Internet of Things might also enhance home security, via a notification or live camera feed sent to your phone anytime someone enters your home.
 IoT could even make the dream of a self-sustained home a possibility.
 Imagine running a bath, vacuuming, or putting the kettle on—just by swiping a smart app.

 The Internet of Things and security concerns

 IoT application goes further than just gimmicks and consumer products, though.
-Large-scale projects, such as smart grids, smart homes, intelligent transportation, and smart cities are also embracing IoT.
-In fact, some cyber-experts have estimated there will be as many as 50 billion IoT objects by 2020.
+Large-scale projects, such as smart grids, smart homes, intelligent transportation, and smart cities, are also embracing IoT.
+In fact, some cyber experts estimate there will be as many as 50 billion IoT objects by 2020.

 Security concerns will be an issue.
 Chiefly, remotely controlled IoT devices are perfect prey for man-in-the-middle attacks.